sequencing/NxTrim/README.md

-nxtrim: Software to remove Nextera Mate Pair adapters and categorise reads according to the orientation implied by the adapter location.
+nxtrim: Software to remove Nextera Mate Pair junction adapters and categorise reads according to the orientation implied by the adapter location.
 This software is not commercially supported.

 Copyright (c) 2016, Illumina, Inc. All rights reserved.